BryceVandegrift/website/content/blog/openbsd-server-install.md

 draft: false
 ---

+*This is the first part in a series of posts.
+Find [part 2](/blog/openbsd-httpd) and part 3 when they are ready*

+---

 For those of you who don't follow my blog, in my [previous blog post](/blog/migrating-my-vps) I talked about migrating my VPS to use OpenBSD instead of Debian stable.
 I recently finished migrating my VPS and